polyadic/funcky/README.md

 ### Documentation
 To build the documentation you need [mdBook](https://github.com/rust-lang/mdBook) installed.
-When working on the documentation it's useful to have `mdbook` running in the background, automatically rebuilding:
+When working on the documentation it's useful to have `mdbook` watching and automatically rebuilding on changes:

 ```bash
 mdbook serve Documentation